 During the year ended August 31, 2016, the Company entered into an option agreement to earn a 100% interest (subject to a 2.0% NSR, which can be bought back for \$1.0 million) in certain mineral claims located in Charlotte County, New Brunswick.
-To keep the option in good standing, the Company is required to incur exploration expenditures of \$75,000 by October 28, 2016 (of which \$70,178 had been incurred as at August 31, 2016 and the balance of \$4,822 has been incurred subsequent to the Quarter) and make cash payments totalling \$120,000 over five years with the first payment of \$10,000 being due on October 28, 2016, which has been paid subsequent to the Quarter.
+To keep the option in good standing, the Company is required to incur exploration expenditures of \$75,000 by October 28, 2016 (which had been incurred by October 28, 2016) and make cash payments totalling \$120,000 over five years (of which \$10,000 had been paid during the Quarter, with the next payment of \$20,000 being due by October 28, 2017).

-During the Year the Company incurred \$46,663 in expenditures (net of \$25,317 funded by the New Brunswick Junior Mining Assistance Program) on the Mount Douglas property.
-The expenditures were primarily incurred on geological sampling, mapping, geophysical survey, and preparatory work for the small drilling program tentatively planned for late fall.
+During the Quarter the Company incurred \$29,758 in expenditures (net of \$10,683 funded by the New Brunswick Junior Mining Assistance Program) on the Mount Douglas property (2016 - \$16,632).
+The expenditures were primarily incurred on the cash option payment, and geological preparatory work for the preliminary drilling program that commenced in late November.

-The results of reconnaissance grab samples collected during the fall of 2015 field program were encouraging, showing an average of 0.25% tin in the Pocologan Zone (22 samples) and 0.18% tin (8 samples) and 0.24% tungsten (10 samples) in the Lake Anthony Brook Zone.
-These occurrences have never been previously drilled.
+The preliminary drilling program which totaled 350 metres in five short holes was completed on December 23rd, 2016.
+The program was designed to test three new target areas where tin-tungsten mineralization had been recently identified in outcrop and boulders.
+These targets were confirmed by sampling done by Avalon in 2015 that indicated an average of 0.25% tin in the Pocologan Zone (22 samples) and 0.18% tin (8 samples) and 0.24% tungsten (10 samples) in the Lake Anthony Brook Zone.
+These occurrences had never been previously drilled.
+An additional less accessible target on the property remains untested.
+Drill core is still being sampled as of the date of this report and assays are pending.